The Gulfcoast Eye Care Doctors have either authored or reviewed and approved this content.

 Will I need glasses after cataract and lens replacement surgery?

 This depends much on what type of intraocular lens you choose to have implanted as well as unique aspects to your eyes such as the presence and amount of astigmatism.
 Many people mistakenly believe that simply having cataract surgery will enable them to see perfectly without glasses.
 While having cataract surgery can improve the vision, the conventional lens implant is a single, fixed focus lens.
 It cannot give distance vision one moment and near vision the next (like the eye’s natural lens does in a young person).
-To learn more about which lens implants can decrease your dependence on glasses, click here.
+Learn more about which intraocular lens implants can decrease your dependence on glasses.

 What is the best type of intraocular lens implant?